Notice of Collection

 The Department previously sent the taxpayer an assessment, but the taxpayer did not pay in full.
 Review the Explanation section on the previous assessment for an explanation of the taxpayer's total liability.

-The taxpayer should respond to this notice immediately.
+Respond to this notice immediately.
 A response includes:

 • Deducting 10% of the taxpayer's wages paid before deductions